Applied Acoustics Lab

 Ahmed Allam is an Assistant Professor at the Mechanical and Materials Engineering Department.
 He heads the UC Metasonics Lab, and his research interests include acoustics and ultrasonics, 3D-printed materials, underwater communications, IoT, in-body sensing, and industrial monitoring.
 He is the author of over 20 journal and conference publications in acoustics, communications, applied physics, and non-destructive testing.

 The Metasonics lab specializes in acoustic materials, transducers, and systems for emerging domains such as the Internet of Things and Industry 4.0.
 We use sound and ultrasound for sensing, communication, and power transfer in challenging environments such as deep in the ocean, in the human body, and in nuclear waste containers.
-Our group designs and builds the circuits, acoustic devices, and signal processing software to generate acoustic and ultrasonic waves, control their propagation, and convert them back to useful electrical signals.
-We use 3D printing to design metamaterials that control acoustic wave propagation.
-Then, use these metamaterials to build acoustic devices such as lenses, matching layers, and collimators.
+Our group designs and builds acoustic devices, circuits, and signal processing software to generate acoustic and ultrasonic waves, control their propagation, and convert them to useful electrical signals.
+We use 3D printing to design metamaterials that control acoustic wave propagation and use these metamaterials to build acoustic devices such as lenses, matching layers, and collimators.
 We also combine 3D printing and metamaterials to design novel piezoelectric (ultrasonic) transducers for novel applications.